 This recipes keeps very well in the fridge and is delicious served warm or cool.
 I like topping with a mixture of dried fruit, nuts, fresh fruit, and whipped cream if I’m feeling fancy.

-What Kind of Rice to Use for Vegan Rice Pudding
+What Kind of Rice Can I Use for Vegan Rice Pudding?

 I’ve made vegan rice pudding in the past, but I often had troubles getting it to stick together without using eggs.
 I’m running pretty low on staple grains during COVID-19, but I was lucky enough to discover a few cups of sushi rice in the back of my pantry.
 It naturally wants to stick together without additional ingredients, so it was a perfect candidate for viscous vegan rice pudding.